msveshnikov/jira-clone-autocode/docs/sprint_plan.md

 8. All acceptance criteria defined for the task have been met.
 9. The code has been merged into the main branch without conflicts.

-By completing these tasks, we aim to significantly improve the functionality and reliability of our JIRA Clone, addressing the most critical issues and adding valuable features for our users.
+By completing these tasks, we aim to significantly improve the functionality and reliability of our JIRA , addressing the most critical issues and adding valuable features for our users.